Peru Trekking Tour

 Incredible!!!
 This was a majestic experience--delightful form beginning to end!!
 Arduous and challenging trekking but so rewarding!- Corpus Christi, TX

 This was the best vacation I've taken in a long, long time.
 Everything was perfect - Peru, the trek and the lodges.
 I am definitely having re-entry problems at home after such a fantastic time.- Berkeley, CA

 An amazing experience.
 A valuable mix of culture and nature and physical.- Calgary, AB

 Cusco (1 night) "An outstanding Orient-Express property housed within a converted 16th-century monastery situated just a short stroll from the Plaza de Armas," says Andrew Harper.
 Condé Nast Traveler Gold List; Travel + Leisure World's Best.

 Salkantay Lodge & Adventure Resort

-Soraypampa (2 nights) Located at 11,800 feet, this luxury lodge welcomes you with a hot tub and incomparable views of Salkantay, the region's highest peak.
+Soraypampa (2 nights) Located at 11,800 feet, this stylish mountain lodge welcomes you with a hot tub and incomparable views of Salkantay, the region's highest peak.

 Huayraccmachay (1 night) Overnight at "the place where the wind lives" and enjoy a hot tub soak at 12,000 feet.